 A Yammer group exists for using Glow in learning and teaching.

-Every Glow user has a profile in SharePoint Online and Yammer that is populated with details of their role and school.
+Every Glow user has a profile in SharePoint Online and educators also have a profile in Yammer that is populated with details of their role and school.
 This profile can be supplemented with details of interests and expertise and is visible to other users.
 This can help learners and teachers identify one another and collaborate based on common interests.